Image 1 of 17

 Session 3: 9:45am-12:30pm, Saturday, January 24, 2026

 Description: Slow down and go back in time with this Winter Series of Hand Sewing lessons in a cozy classroom environment.
-LeeAra will teach you fundamental hand sewing techniques while you sew an historically accurate 18th century apron.
+LeeAra will teach you fundamental hand sewing techniques while you sew an historically accurate 18th century apron (or other project, see below).
 She will cover basic stitches like back stitch, running stitch, and whip stitch as well as how to gather fabric and attach it to an apron band.
-You can sign up for any one class and complete your project on your own at home, or sign up for two or three sessions and progress to more advanced techniques and additional projects as time and skill allow.
+You can sign up for any one class and complete your project on your own at home, or sign up for several sessions and progress to more advanced techniques and additional projects as time and skill allow.
 No prior hand sewing experience needed!
 Snacks and hot cider will be provided.

 Please Bring: